JorjaFox/website/_posts-old-blog/2013-07-17-csi-writers-room-wakes-up.md

 https://twitter.com/csiwritersroom/status/357581846890024960

-Well we're devoted to <em>something</em>.
+Well we're devoted to _something_.
 Maybe not CSI for some of us as much as Sara Sidle...

 And then they asked about our fav CSI episodes...